rprobinson/MediPi/MediPiPatient/README.md

-# MediPi Telehealth System
+# MediPi Patient Telehealth System

 ![Element image](https://cloud.githubusercontent.com/assets/13271321/18472733/fe3ba2e8-79b0-11e6-8097-8ebc0ed732dc.jpg)

 ##Software
-This is an implementation of a Telehealth patient/client system (It is intended to be used in with the MediPi Concentrator server implementation which is published separately on this GitHub account).
+This is an implementation of a Telehealth patient/client system (It is intended to be used in with the MediPi Concentrator server implementation which is published alongside this GitHub account).
 It has been developed to be flexible and extensible.

 This project started as a demonstration of a general telehealth system but with clinical involvement from a Hertfordshire Community NHS Trust, it has been developed into a Heart Failure implementation.
 The project is written in Java using JavaFX which communicates with the USB medical devices using javax-usb libraries.

-It is intended to be used in with the MediPi Concentrator server implementation which is published separately on this GitHub account
+It is intended to be used in with the MediPi Concentrator server implementation which is published alongside this GitHub account

 Functionality: